Granulosa cell tumour: Histology

-Juvenile granulosa cell tumors can be distinguished from adult granulosa cell tumors on histology by their abundant, eosinophilic cytoplasm; primitive, highly mitotic nuclei in polygonal cells; and disorganized follicles.
+Juvenile granulosa cell tumors can be distinguished from adult granulosa cell tumors histologically by their abundant, eosinophilic cytoplasm; primitive, highly mitotic nuclei in polygonal cells; and disorganized follicles.

-In animals
+Other animals

+Clusters of granulosa cells in the ovary of an 18-year-old squirrel monkey; the arrow indicates a Call-Exner body, which is characteristic of granulosa cell tumours in humans.
+H&E stain; scale bar= 50 microns (0.05mm).

-In the ovaries of aging squirrel monkeys (Saimiri sciureus), clusters of granulosa cells occur that resemble granulosa cell tumours in humans.
-These appear to be a normal change with age in this species.
+In the ovaries of aging squirrel monkeys (Saimiri sciureus), clusters of granulosa cells occur that closely resemble granulosa cell tumours in humans.
+These granulosa cell clusters are usually found in both ovaries and appear to be a normal change with age in this species.